Oyindaol/ScrabbleBoardGame/README.md

 ### Milestone 4
 - Add a multiple level undo and redo feature.
-- Implement Java Serialization and uttlize it to add a save and load feature.
+- Implement Java Serialization and utilize it to add a save and load feature.
 - Create custom boards with alternate placement of premium squares using XML or JSON.
-- Update documentation
+- Update documentation.

 ## Change Log
 - Not Applicable.